forrestjs/forrestjs/gitbook/howto/my-first-feature/030-forrestjs-app-lifecycle/README.md

 ---

-## ForrestJS Lifecyle Hooks
+## ForrestJS Lifecyle Extensions

-Here is a comprehensive list of the existing lifecycle hooks.
+Here is a comprehensive list of the existing Lifecyle Extensions:

 ### $START